 Applicants must also have either been discharged under honorable conditions, or retired from military service.
 Also, unremarried surviving spouses who receive Department of Veterans’ Affairs Dependency and Indemnity Compensation are 100% exempt.

 To apply for this property tax credit, veterans should provide the following information:

-- Certification from the Department of Veterans Affairs to the percentage of disability as a result of military service; OR
+- Certification from the Department of Veterans Affairs to the percentage of disability as a result of military service

 Relief and Assistance Programs